sophgo/tpu-mlir/docs/developer_manual/source_en/07_calibration.rst

    :width: 800px
    :align: center

+.. list-table:: visual tool parameters
+   :widths: 18 60
+   :header-rows: 1

+   * - Param
+     - Description
+   * - --port
+     - the TCP port used to listen to browser as server, default value is 10000
+   * - --f32_mlir
+     - the float mlir net to compare to
+   * - --quant_mlir
+     - the quantized mlir net to compare with float net
+   * - --input
+     - input data to run the float net and quantized net for data compare, can be image or npy/npz file, can be the test_input when graph_transform
+   * - --manual_run
+     - if run the nets when browser connected to server, default is true, if set false, only the net structure will be displayed

 Open browser in host computer and input localhost:9999, the tool UI will be displayed.
 The float and quantized net will automatically inference to get output of every layer, if the nets are huge, it would took a long time to wait!
 UI is as following: